Something on your mind?

 12. The Mail & Guardian Onlineis mainly an English site, though we don't mind the odd word or sentence in any other language.
 Just ensure that the average English-speaking reader won't feel completely lost.

 13. No comments that advertise companies, businesses, services or such will be accepted.
-We do sell advertisements on the site, though -- contact [email protected] to find out more.
+We do sell advertisements on the site, though -- contact our sales team to find out more.

 14. If you feel that someone else has not taken these guidelines into account, please let us know at [email protected].
 We will deal with such issues as soon as possible.
 If it is necessary to remove or change published contributions, parts of contributions or comments, an explanation will be given on the page where possible.